-If the only knowledge you have of living in New York comes from watching friends or Sex and the City you could be in for a rude awakening when you make the switch to living there.
+If the only knowledge you have of living in New York comes from watching friends or Sex and the City, you could be in for a rude awakening when you make the switch to living there.
 There’s honestly no other place like the Big Apple, but it can be a little overwhelming for those new to it.
-To help you prepare, there are a few things it’s helpful to know before making a move.
+To help prepare; there are a few things; it is helpful to know before making a move.
 Whether you’re moving to the city to start a new job or in search of an incredible adventure, here are seven things you need to know first.

 Table of Contents

 - You’ll need to (and will) get used to the noise

 - Subway journeys can offer more entertainment than any show on Broadway

 - It’s pronounced House-ton, not Houston

 - The pizza and bagels genuinely do live up to the hype

 - You will do a lot of walking